ajmandourah/tinshop-ng/README.md

   # - Device-Id: Switch fingerprint
   # Response with status code other than 200 will be treated as failure
   forwardAuth: https://auth.tinshop.com/switch
+  # Hauth code you obtain from tinfoil.
+This is unique to your domain and help protect against forged requests
+  hauth: XXXXXXXXXXXXX

 # This section describe all custom title db to show up properly in tinfoil
 customTitledb: